ASHWINPES/Serverless-ETL-Application-on-AWS/README.md

 Glue workflow is orchestrating Glue jobs executed in a sequence to transform raw data into prod data.

 General workflow will contain 4 Glue jobs.

-    1. Invoke the Glue crawler to crawl the data ingested by AWS Firehose and create the table for the next step of workflow
+    1. Invoke the Glue crawler to crawl the data ingested by AWS Firehose and create the table for the next step of workflow.

-    2. Trigger the Delete Glue job (Glue Job 1) to remove any old parquet table in S3 bucket
+    2. Trigger the Delete Glue job (Glue Job 1) to remove any old parquet table in S3 bucket.

-    3. Trigger the Create Glue job (Glue Job 2) to create fresh parquet format partitioned table and place it in S3
+    3. Trigger the Create Glue job (Glue Job 2) to create fresh parquet format partitioned table and place it in S3.

     4. Trigger the Data Quality Check Glue job (Glue Job 3) to check the quality of data in the parquet table created by the Create Glue job.

     5. Trigger the Prod Glue job (Glue Job 4) to store a final desirable version of the parquet table used for visualization.

 ![Alt text](AWS_GlueWorkflow.png)